louislspn/spotify-api/README.md

 ### Install dependencies

-In the freshly installed theme folder run the command below :
+In the freshly installed folder run the command below :
 ```
 npm install
 ```